Many or all companies we feature compensate us. Compensation and editorial

 Once you’ve landed on a lender, here’s a step-by-step guide to the next steps:

 1. Gather documentation.
-Standard information and documentation you’ll provide include your address, desired loan amount, and financial details.
+The standard information you’ll provide includes your address, desired loan amount, and financial details.
 To back up your application, you must provide documentation such as your recent pay stubs, bank statements, 1099s or W2s, and tax returns.
 Other pieces of documentation might include a utility bill and government-issued ID.
+Check with the lender for specific requirements.

 2. Prequalify.
 If this is an option, get prequalified for a loan.
-Compare rates between several lenders.
+Compare rates from several lenders.
+To prequalify for loan offers, you’ll provide a few basic personal details, and the lender will instantly show you preliminary offers.
+The process only takes a minute or two.

 4. Wait for the lender to review your application.
-The lender will look at your details, and factors such as your income, credit history, and debt-to-income ratio to determine your creditworthiness.
+To determine your creditworthiness, the lender will look at your details and factors such as your income, credit history, and debt-to-income ratio.
 You might get word on your loan status as soon as the same day.

 5. Get the funds.
-This might be as soon as the same day, but it could take several days.
+Depending on the lender, this might be as soon as the same day, but it could take several days or weeks.
+The fastest lenders can approve your application and disburse your funds the same or next business day you apply.

 Alternatives to a home improvement loan